Applying for the Grant, collecting and distributing assets and all related issues to include but not limited to:

 How long will this take?

 On average, estates that fall within this range are dealt with within 6-9 months.
 Typically, obtaining the grant of probate takes 4-8 weeks.
-Collecting assets then follows, which can take between 4-8 weeks, at which time payments are made to beneficiaries in the Will.
+Collecting assets then follows, which can take between 4-8 weeks (this does depend on any delays the Probate Registry are experiencing), at which time payments are made to beneficiaries in the Will.
 Once this has been done, we can finalise the tax affairs and prepare full estate accounts.